 System Monitor uses a full JTAG interface extension to the System Monitor DRP interface.
 This allows Read/Write access to the System Monitor DRP through the existing on-chip JTAG infrastructure.
-No JTAG instantiation is required to access the System Monitor DRP interface over JTAG.
-A Boundary-Scan instruction (10-bit instruction = 1111110111) called SYSMON has been added to Virtex-5 devices to allow access to the System Monitor DRP through the JTAG TAP.
-The SYSMON instruction is used exactly the same way as the Virtex-5 FPGA USER1 to USER4 JTAG instructions.
-The only difference is that the System Monitor Data register (SYSMON DR) has a 32-bit fixed length.
-Unlike the USER instructions, the SYSMON DR is a hard implementation that does not require any additional FPGA resources (interconnect).
-For more information on the Virtex-5 FPGA Boundary-Scan instructions and usage, see the Virtex-5 FPGA Configuration Guide (UG191).
+No instantiation is required to access the System Monitor DRP interface over JTAG.
+A Boundary-Scan instruction (10-bit instruction = 1111110111) called SYSMON has been added to Virtex-6 devices to allow access to the System Monitor DRP through the JTAG TAP.
+All System Monitor JTAG instructions are 32-bits in length.
+For more information on the Virtex-6 FPGA Boundary-Scan instructions and usage, see the Virtex-6 FPGA Configuration Guide.
 Read and Write operations using the System Monitor JTAG DRP interface are described in the next sections.
+Users unfamiliar with basic JTAG functionality should understand the JTAG standard (IEEE1149.1) before proceeding.